Mellow, melodic singer-songwriter who scored both country and pop hits, including "Raindrops Keep Falling on My Head."

 For the next decade, he continued to have hits on the country charts, with a couple of songs -- most notably "Don't Worry Baby" -- crossing over into the pop charts.
 During this period, he switched record companies at a rapid pace, but it did nothing to slow the pace of his hits.

-Thomas hit his country peak in 1983 and 1984, when he had the number-one hits "Whatever Happened to Old Fashioned Love" and "New Looks From an Old Lover," as well as the Top Ten hits "The Whole World's in Love When You're Lonely" and "Two Car Garage."
+Thomas hit his country peak in 1983 and 1984, when he had the number one hits "Whatever Happened to Old Fashioned Love" and "New Looks from an Old Lover," as well as the Top Ten hits "The Whole World's in Love When You're Lonely" and "Two Car Garage."
 Throughout the '80s, B.J.
-Thomas recorded a number of hit gospel records for Myrrh concurrently with his country hits.
+Thomas recorded a number of hit gospel records for Myrrh concurrently with his country hits, but his most prominent song was "As Long as We Got Each Other," a tune that served as the theme song to the sitcom [muzeItalic]Growing Pains[/muzeItalic].